Creates an interactive oncoplot to visualize the mutation landscape of cancer cohorts.

 how many of the top genes to visualize.
 Ignored if

-is supplied (number, default 10)- return_extra_genes_if_tied
+genes_to_includeis supplied (number, default 10)- return_extra_genes_if_tied

 instead of strictly returning

-genes, in the case of ties (where multiple genes are mutated in the exact same number of samples, complicating selection of top n genes), return all tied genes (potentially more than topn).
-If FALSE, will return strictlytopn
+topngenes, in the case of ties (where multiple genes are mutated in the exact same number of samples, complicating selection of top n genes), return all tied genes (potentially more than topn).
+If FALSE, will return strictlytopngenes, breaking ties based on order of appearance in dataset (flag, default FALSE)- draw_gene_barplot

 add a barplot describing number of samples with each gene mutated (right side) (flag, default FALSE)